iron-fish/ironfish/ironfish-cli/STYLE_GUIDE.md

 Flags are preferred to args when there are many inputs, particularly inputs of the same type.
 They involve a bit more typing, but make the use of the CLI clearer.
 For example, `ironfish wallet:send` used to accept an argument for the account to use, as well as --to flag to specify the account to send to.

-So using heroku fork used to work like this:
+So using `ironfish wallet:send` used to work like this:

 ```bash
 $ ironfish wallet:send source_account --to dest_account